glmack/techniche/README.md

 # techniche

 Techniche is a suite of decision support tools to help business users evaluate the probability and significance of future market trends by using patent documents to predict granular technological specializations - tech niches - in machine learning markets.
-Techniche augments human decision-making by surfacing and evaluating data-driven market signals via statistical learning of the technical details of machine learning inventions described in the text of patent documents.
+Techniche surfaces and evaluates data-driven market signals via statistical learning of the technical details of machine learning inventions described in the text of patent documents.

 ### Business value
 Early-mover advantages depend on the ability of business decision-makers to acquire knowledge of the pipeline of machine learning technologies that might shape markets into the future.